 A single 1.5-ounce tube of Gear Aid’s Seam Grip WP can seal 24 feet of seams.
 This product is praised among customers.

-- Seal up to 60’ of seams on tents, tarps and awnings with this water-based seam sealant that cures in 2 hours at room temperature
+- Seal up to 60 ft of seams on tents, tarps and awnings with this water-based seam sealant; cures in 2 hours at room temperature

-- Use this tent sealant on various outdoor fabrics including nylon, polyester, and canvas; previously known as Seam Sure
+- Use it on various outdoor fabrics including nylon, polyester, and canvas; previously known as Seam Sure

-- Dries to a long-lasting seal that is nearly invisible and flexes with fabric
+- Apply this long-lasting seal that is nearly invisible and flexes with fabric; available in 2 fl oz bottle

-- Included applicator brush makes application quick and easy
+- Treat gear using the included applicator brush to make application quick and easy

 - Packaging may vary